Economy of East Africa: Inflation rate

 Sudan has the worst inflation due to the ongoing civil war, while South Sudan is expected to decline in oil revenues due to factors such as currency depreciation.
-Although most countries in East Africa are recovering from inflation, Sudan and South Sudan are having hyperinflation.
+Although most countries in East Africa are recovering from inflation, Sudan and South Sudan are having hyperinflation,Somalilands inflation is set for major decrease where prices of goods are cheaper due to currency valuation upon recognition ,Somaliland national bank can set currency value.
+Somaliland shilling is set to increase in value above 80 percent that would make goods cheaper such as diesel ,vegetables, gas prices decreases, Somaliland shilling is used in somaliland and citizens pay millions of shillings per item which would decrease towards 10,000s such as mobile phones, cars ,consoles.